JSatterf1579/smashconnector/README.md

 # smashconnector

-Use this to query, insert, validate and format data to and from a mongo smash game archive.
+Use this to programatically query, insert, validate and format data to and from a mongo smash game archive.

 ## Installation
 <a name="installation"></a>